Eoin O'Duffy

-Eoin O'Duffy (born Owen Duffy; 28 January 1890 – 30 November 1944) was an Irish revolutionary, general, Garda, politician and fascist.
+Eoin O'Duffy (born Owen Duffy; 28 January 1890 – 30 November 1944) was an Irish revolutionary, general, Garda, politician and fascist activist.
 O'Duffy was the leader of the Monaghan Brigade of the Irish Republican Army (IRA) and a prominent figure in the Ulster IRA during the Irish War of Independence.
 In this capacity, he became Chief of Staff of the IRA in 1922.
 He accepted the Anglo-Irish Treaty and as a general became Chief of Staff of the National Army in the Irish Civil War, on the pro-Treaty side.

-He had been an early member of Sinn Féin and was elected a Teachta Dála (TD) for Monaghan in the Second Dáil in 1921, supporting pro-Treaty Sinn Féin in the split of 1922.
+He had been an early member of Sinn Féin and was elected a TD for Monaghan in the Second Dáil in 1921, supporting pro-Treaty Sinn Féin in the split of 1922.
 In 1923 he became associated with Cumann na nGaedheal.

 He was appointed as the second Commissioner of the Garda Síochána in 1922, the police force of the new Irish Free State, serving until 1933.
 In 1924, during the Irish Army Mutiny, he was appointed as General Officer Commanding of the Irish Army, holding both roles until 1925.

 In the 1930s O'Duffy became attracted to the various fascist movements on the continent.
 In 1933 O'Duffy took control of the paramilitary movement called Army Comrades Association, also known as the Blueshirts.
 When the Blueshirts merged with Cumann na nGaedhael and National Centre Party to form Fine Gael, O'Duffy began as the new party's first leader, remaining as such for 13 months.
 He subsequently raised the Irish Brigade to fight for the Nationalists in the Spanish Civil War as an act of Catholic solidarity and was inspired by Benito Mussolini's Italy to create the National Corporate Party.
 During the Second World War, he was clandestinely involved in pro-Axis circles but focused mostly on athletic administration in his capacity as president of the National Athletics and Cycling Association.
 He died in 1944.

 O'Duffy was active in multiple sporting bodies, including the Gaelic Athletic Association and the Irish Olympic Council.